Vulcan 20-20 Upgrade

 Further Details

 The upgraded facility will offer two large experimental areas located on the ground floor.
-The current Target Area West will have its walls thickened and it will be enlarged to the south and west.
-Target Area Petawatt will have the same footprint, but the current PW capability will be removed.
 Both experimental areas will have new interaction chambers capable of fielding a new suite of plasma diagnostics.
 Located between the two experimental areas will be a new compressor area which will be used to compress the 20PW pulses that are generated on the second floor.

 Vulcan 20-20 ground floor diagram.